Mass distribution of Pop III star clusters: A-SLOTH predictions for JWST observability

-\abstract {Detecting Population III (Pop.\ III) stars remains a major observational challenge.
-Their Balmer series recombination line emission, redshifted into the infrared at $z \sim 5$-11, is a potential tracer.
-JWST/NIRSpec offers the first opportunity to detect such lines, provided fluxes exceed instrumental sensitivity.} {This study aims to model the expected luminosities of the first four Balmer series transitions from Pop.\ III star-forming halos and assess their detectability with JWST/NIRSpec across $5 \leq z \leq 11$.} {We use the semi-analytical code \asloth with merger trees constructed from the extended Press-Schechter (EPS) formalism and cosmological N-body simulations targeting Milky Way-like halos and the halo population in a 8~Mpc$/h$ box.
-Predicted fluxes are compared to JWST detection limits derived from the Exposure Time Calculator (ETC) assuming a 10,000 s NIRSpec exposure at a signal-to-noise ratio of 5.} {For our default model parameters, Pop.\ III H$\alpha$ fluxes peak at $\sim10^{-21}$ erg s$^{-1}$ cm$^{-2}$, 2-3 orders of magnitude below the JWST detection threshold ($\sim6 \times 10^{-19}$ erg s$^{-1}$ cm$^{-2}$).
-The fluxes in the other Balmer series lines are weaker than H$\alpha$ and hence are also not detectable.
-Among the model parameters that we explore, the ionizing photon escape fraction $f_{\mathrm{esc,III}}$ has the strongest effect on Pop.\ III Balmer series fluxes when changed: reducing $f_{\mathrm{esc,III}}$ from 0.9 to 0.1 increases the fluxes by $\gtrsim$1 order of magnitude.
-However, even in this case, the lines remain undetectable.} {Balmer series lines powered by emission from Pop.\ III stars will be undetectable by JWST without strong lensing ($\mu \gtrsim 10$). \textsc{A-SLOTH} provides a useful tool to predict emission strengths and assess the detectability of Pop.\ III stars across cosmic history.}
+\abstract {Detecting Population~III (Pop.\,III) stars remains a major observational challenge.
+Their Balmer-series recombination line emission, redshifted into the infrared at $z\sim5$-11, has been proposed as a potential tracer.
+JWST/NIRSpec offers the first opportunity to search for such lines, provided that Pop.\,III star formation occurs in sufficiently massive systems.} {This study aims to model the expected luminosities of the first four Balmer-series transitions from Pop.\,III star-forming halos and assess their detectability with JWST/NIRSpec across $5 \le z \le 11$, while testing whether the massive Pop.\,III stellar systems required for detectability are physically expected to form.} {We use the semi-analytical code \asloth\ with merger trees constructed from the extended Press-Schechter (EPS) formalism and cosmological $N$-body simulations targeting Milky Way-like halos and the halo population in an 8~Mpc$/h$ box.
+Predicted line fluxes are compared to JWST detection limits derived from the Exposure Time Calculator (ETC), assuming a 10\,000~s NIRSpec exposure at a signal-to-noise ratio of 5.} {For our default model parameters, Pop.\,III H$\alpha$ fluxes peak at $\sim10^{-20}$\,erg\,s$^{-1}$\,cm$^{-2}$, 1--2 orders of magnitude below the JWST detection threshold ($\sim6\times10^{-19}$\,erg\,s$^{-1}$\,cm$^{-2}$).
+The other Balmer lines are weaker than H$\alpha$ and are likewise undetectable.
+This is because, in our models, the massive Pop.\,III stellar systems required to generate detectable Balmer emission do not form.
+Pop.\,III star formation proceeds in short, feedback-regulated episodes that are terminated by radiative and supernova feedback, yielding young Pop.\,III stellar masses of only $\sim10^{1}$--$10^{4}\,\mathrm{M}_\odot$.
+In contrast, detectable Balmer emission would require Pop.\,III stellar masses of $M_{\star,\mathrm{III}}\gtrsim 10^{5}\,\mathrm{M}_\odot$, depending on the observable redshift.} {Balmer-series emission from Pop.\,III stars is therefore unlikely to be detectable by JWST in unlensed fields, primarily because hierarchical structure formation combined with stellar feedback prevents the formation of massive, Pop.\, III-dominated stellar systems.
+Detectability would require strong gravitational lensing (magnification $\mu \gtrsim 10$) or fundamentally different modes of Pop.\,III star formation than that considered in \asloth.}